BUStools/bustools/README.md

 __bustools__ works with __BUS__ files which can be generated efficiently from raw sequencing data, e.g. using [__kallisto__](http://pachterlab.github.io/kallisto).

+## Installaion

+Make a build directory and move there:

+mkdir build

+cd build

+Run cmake:

+cmake ..

+Build the code:

+make

+The bustools executable is now located in build/src.
+To install bustools into the cmake install prefix path type:

+make install

+## Usage

 To see a list of available commands type `bustools` in the terminal